okamotoyuki/yo/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/okamotoyuki/yo.

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The software is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).